NateMachoka/3D_maze_game/README.md

     if (maze[mapY][mapX] > 0) hit = 1; /* Wall hit */
 }

-3. Creating a Good Static 2D Map That’s Immersive and Challenging
+3. ** Creating a Good Static 2D Map That’s Immersive and Challenging **
-Challenge: The static 2D map lacked immersion and complexity, which made gameplay feel repetitive.
-Solution: I replaced the static map with a dynamic one, using DFS and BFS algorithms to generate procedurally designed mazes.
+   ** Challenge **: The static 2D map lacked immersion and complexity, which made gameplay feel repetitive.
+   ** Solution **: I replaced the static map with a dynamic one, using DFS and BFS algorithms to generate procedurally designed mazes.
 This improved both the immersion and the challenge by ensuring that no two mazes are identical.

 Code Snippet:
 /* Generate maze using DFS */